 Travel insurance is one of the best components of a group insurance program.
 But if you don’t know what your coverage is you might end up losing your house.
 Sounds kind of dramatic but here’s the reality about these group insurance policies that include travel insurance-they do have some restrictions and limitations and I am going to talk about three.
 The last is the most important so please watch for that.

 First, there might be a days limit on the number of days you can be out of province on that particular trip.
 Pay attention.
 Maybe you’re planning the trip of a lifetime.
 Make sure that your travel policy will cover you for the entire trip.

 The last one is understanding that with almost every group insurance travel policy there is a preexisting condition limitation in some format.
-In layman’s terms what does that mean?
-Well, it means if you are sick before you left you got sick related to that, they have a right to decline your claim.
-Doesn’t mean they will but it means the insurance company could.
-And one thing I know about insurance companies is you don’t want to live in the grey-black-white; not in the gray.
+In layman’s terms, what does that mean?
+Well, it means if you are sick before you left and you get sick related to the pre-existing condition, then they have a right to decline your claim.
+Doesn’t mean they will, but it means the insurance company could.
+One thing I know about insurance companies is you don’t want to live in the grey; black or white but not in the grey.

 Have a great day enjoy your vacation!